appgurueu/character_anim/Readme.md

 ## About

 Depends on [`modlib`](https://github.com/appgurueu/modlib).
 Code written by Lars Mueller aka LMD or appguru(eu) and licensed under the MIT license.
-Media (player model) was created by [MTG contributors](https://github.com/minetest/minetest_game/blob/master/mods/player_api/README.txt) (MirceaKitsune, stujones11 and An0n3m0us) and is licensed under the CC BY-SA 3.0 license, as must be its derivatives (`skinsdb` and `3d_armor` variants).

 ## Screenshot